wuxc/pywin32doc/md/win32gui.md

   - [FindWindow](win32gui.md#win32guifindwindow)

-    Retrieves a handle to the top-level window whose class name and window name match the specified strings.&nbsp;
+    Retrieves a handle to the top-level window whose class name and window name match the specified strings\.&nbsp;

   - [FindWindowEx](win32gui.md#win32guifindwindowex)

-    Retrieves a handle to the top-level window whose class name and window name match the specified strings.&nbsp;
+    Retrieves a handle to the top-level window whose class name and window name match the specified strings\.&nbsp;

   - [DragAcceptFiles](win32gui.md#win32guidragacceptfiles)

-    Registers whether a window accepts dropped files.&nbsp;
+    Registers whether a window accepts dropped files\.&nbsp;

   - [DragDetect](win32gui.md#win32guidragdetect)

-    captures the mouse and tracks its movement until the user releases the left button, presses the ESC key, or moves the mouse outside the drag rectangle around the specified point.&nbsp;
+    captures the mouse and tracks its movement until the user releases the left button, presses the ESC key, or moves the mouse outside the drag rectangle around the specified point\.&nbsp;

   - [SetDoubleClickTime](win32gui.md#win32guisetdoubleclicktime)